HusseinDStudy/new_adopte1etudiant/docs/User-Manual.md

 # User Manual

-This manual provides a step-by-step guide on how to use the AdopteUnEtudiant platform.
-It is divided into two main sections: one for **Students** and one for **Companies**.
+Welcome to the AdopteUnEtudiant platform!
+This guide will walk you through the features of the application and how to use them effectively, whether you are a student looking for opportunities or a company searching for talent.

 ---

-## For Students

-This section guides you through creating an account, building your profile, and finding opportunities.

-### 1. Creating Your Account

-1.  **Navigate to the Register Page**: From the homepage, click on the "Register" or "Sign Up" button.
-2.  **Select the "Student" Role**: It is crucial to select the correct role to access student-specific features.
+## 1. Getting Started

+### a.
+Registration

+First, you need to create an account.

+1. Navigate to the **Register** page.
+2. Choose your role: **Student** or **Company**.
-3.  **Complete the Form**: Fill in your first name, last name, email address, and a secure password.
+3. Fill in your details (name, email, and password).
-4.  **Register with Google (Optional)**: You can also register using your Google account for a faster setup.
-5.  **Submit**: Click "Register" to create your account.
-You will be redirected to complete your profile.
+4. Alternatively, you can sign up quickly using your **Google account**.

+After registering, you will be prompted to complete your profile, which is a crucial step to get the most out of the platform.

+### b.
+Logging In

+Once you have an account, you can log in from the **Login** page using your email and password, or by clicking the "Sign in with Google" button.

+---

+## 2. For Students

+As a student, your goal is to find the perfect internship or job offer.

-### 2. Completing Your Profile
+### a.
+Complete Your Profile

-A complete and polished profile is key to attracting companies.
+A complete profile is key to attracting companies.

-1.  **Access the Profile Form**: After registering, you will be prompted to complete your profile.
-You can also access it later from your user dashboard or profile page.
-2.  **Fill in Your Details**: Provide information about your educational background, school, and graduation year.
-3.  **Add Your Skills**: This is a critical step.
-List all your relevant technical and soft skills, separated by commas (e.g., "JavaScript, React, Node.js, Agile Methodologies").
-This helps companies find you.
-4.  **Save Your Profile**: Once complete, save your profile.
-You can return to edit it at any time.
+*   **Navigate to the Profile page** from the main menu.
+*   Add a **short bio**, your **location**, and your **education details**.
+*   Crucially, **add your skills**.
+These are used to match you with relevant offers.
+*   Toggle the **"Open to Opportunities"** switch to let companies know you are actively looking.

-### 3. Finding and Applying for Offers
+### b.
+Finding and Applying for Offers

-1.  **Browse Offers**: Navigate to the "Offers" or "Browse" page to see all available internships and work-study programs.
-2.  **Use Search and Filters**: You can search for specific keywords (like a company name or technology) and filter offers by location or contract type.
-3.  **View Offer Details**: Click on any offer card to view more details, including the company's description, responsibilities, and required qualifications.
+*   **Offer List (`/offers`)**: This is the main page for browsing all available offers.
+You can use the search bar to filter offers by title, description, or company name.
+*   **Match Score**: When you are logged in, each offer will display a `matchScore`.
+This score is calculated based on how well the skills required for the offer match the skills on your profile.
+Offers are sorted with the highest match score first, helping you see the most relevant opportunities at a glance.
-4.  **Apply**: If an offer interests you, click the "Apply Now" button.
-Your profile information will be sent to the company.
+*   **Applying**: Click on an offer to see the details.
+If you are interested, click the "Apply" button.
+Your application will be sent to the company.
-5.  **Track Your Applications**: Go to the "My Applications" page from your dashboard to see the status of all your applications (Pending, Accepted, Rejected).

-### 4. Managing Messages and Adoption Requests
+### c.
+Managing Your Activities

--   **Application Messages**: When a company responds to your application, you can communicate with them directly through the messaging thread on the application details page.
--   **Adoption Requests**: Companies can proactively contact you.
-These requests will appear in your "Adoption Requests" dashboard.
+*   **My Applications**: On this page, you can track the status of all the applications you have sent.
+You will see if they are pending, accepted, or rejected by the company.
+*   **My Adoption Requests**: Companies can reach out to you directly.
+This page shows all the "adoption requests" you have received.
 You can choose to accept or decline their invitation to connect.

 ---

-## For Companies
+## 3. For Companies

-This section explains how to set up your company profile, post offers, and find the right talent.
+As a company, your goal is to find the best student talent for your needs.

-### 1. Creating Your Account
+### a.
+Complete Your Profile

-1.  **Navigate to the Register Page**: Click on the "Register" button.
+*   **Navigate to the Profile page**.
-2.  **Select the "Company" Role**: Ensure you select the "Company" role to access company-specific features.
-3.  **Complete the Form**: Provide your company name, contact email, and a password.
-4.  **Submit**: Click "Register".
-You will be redirected to complete your company profile.

-### 2. Completing Your Company Profile

-1.  **Access the Profile Form**: After registering, you'll be prompted to complete your company's profile.
-2.  **Provide Company Details**: Fill in your company's location, a short description of your mission and culture, and your website URL.
-A good description helps attract the right candidates.
+*   Fill in your company's name, a description of your business, your location, and your website.
+A detailed profile helps attract students.
-3.  **Save Profile**: Save your information.
-You can edit it later from your company dashboard.

-### 3. Posting and Managing Job Offers
+### b.
+Posting and Managing Offers

-1.  **Create an Offer**: From your dashboard, navigate to "Manage Offers" and click "Create New Offer".
+*   **Create an Offer**: From the "Manage Offers" page, click "Create New Offer".
+Fill in the title, description, location, and, most importantly, the **skills required**.
+These skills are used to calculate the `matchScore` for students.
-2.  **Fill in Offer Details**:
-    -   Provide a clear and descriptive **Title**.
-    -   Write a detailed **Description** of the role, responsibilities, and what you're looking for.
-    -   Specify the required **Skills**.
-    -   Set the **Location** and **Contract Type** (Internship or Alternance).
-3.  **Publish**: Once you publish the offer, it will be visible to all students on the platform.
-4.  **Manage Offers**: The "Manage Offers" page allows you to view all your active offers.
-You can edit, unpublish, or delete them at any time.
+*   **Manage Offers**: This page lists all the offers you have created.
+You can **edit** or **delete** them.

-### 4. Reviewing Applications and Finding Students

--   **View Applicants**: From the "Manage Offers" page, click on "View Applicants" for any offer to see a list of students who have applied.
+*   **View Applicants**: Click on an offer from the "Manage Offers" page to see a list of all the students who have applied.
+You can review their profiles and decide to **accept** or **reject** their applications.

--   **Review Profiles**: You can view the full profile of each applicant to assess their skills and experience.
--   **Update Application Status**: Change the status of an application (Pending, Accepted, Rejected) to keep students informed.
--   **Message Applicants**: Open a communication channel directly with promising candidates from the application page.
--   **Search Student Directory**: Use the "Student Directory" to proactively search for students.
-You can filter by skills to find candidates that match your needs.
+### c.
+Finding and Adopting Students

+*   **Student Directory**: This page lists all the students on the platform who are open to opportunities.
+*   **Search and Filter**: You can use the search bar to find students by name or bio.
+You can also **filter the directory by skills** to narrow down the list to students who have the specific qualifications you are looking for.
--   **Send Adoption Requests**: If you find a student you're interested in, you can send them an "Adoption Request" to initiate a conversation.
+*   **Send Adoption Request**: When you find a promising student, you can visit their profile and send them an "adoption request" to express your interest and start a conversation.

+### d.
+Managing Sent Requests

+*   **Sent Adoption Requests**: This page shows a list of all the adoption requests you have sent to students and their current status (pending, accepted, or declined).

+---

+## 4. Messaging

+A direct line of communication is opened when:
+*   A company **accepts** a student's application.
+*   A student **accepts** a company's adoption request.

+Once a connection is made, a conversation thread will appear in the messaging interface, allowing the student and company to chat directly, schedule interviews, and discuss further details.